Defining Algorithms

 Outputs

-Multiple outputs can be defined, so in this way the same algorithm can be reused in different places, by using different outputs.
-For example, you can have an algorithm that generates a synthetic indicator and also calculates some additional information that are complementary to the index.
+Multiple outputs can be defined, so in this way, the same algorithm can be reused in different places, by using different outputs.
+For example, you can have an algorithm that generates a synthetic indicator and also calculates some additional information that is complementary to the index.

 To add a new Output, you can click the Add Output button.
-By clicking on the Output row, the Output editing dialog is opened, instead the 3-dots icon on the right of the row, provides additional actions, like the Delete action.
+By clicking on the Output row, the Output editing dialog is opened.

 An Output is described by: